InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 Main.py is the performance test, which also sends info to the server.

 Updater.py is the self updater for the main runner, which extracts the updated ZIP from the server.

 Server.py is the server itself, it will receive information to put into a server_logs folder, as well as send UPT.zip to clients that require an update.

+# Paths
+The Win 10 client requires the following software in these paths: folder/files

 # Requirements
 Python 3.10